 Office Location: FAC 233

 Dr. Saylor's area of specialization is British art music of the nineteenth and twentieth centuries, focusing particularly on the life and works of Ralph Vaughan Williams and Frederick Delius.
-His articles and reviews have been published in the Journal of the Royal Musical Association, The Musical Quarterly, The Musical Times, The Journal of Musicological Research, Music and Letters, Nineteenth-Century Music Review, and Musik-Konzepte.
-He has presented at many conferences in North America and Europe, including national meetings of the American Musicological Society, the Society for American Music, and the North American British Music Studies Association.
-Dr. Saylor is co-editor of the collection Blackness in Opera, with Naomi André and Karen M. Bryan (University of Illinois Press, 2012), to which he contributed a chapter ("Race, 'Realism,' and Fate in Frederick Delius's Koanga"), and has written a chapter on Vaughan Williams's dramatic works for the forthcoming Cambridge Companion to Ralph Vaughan Williams.
-He is also the author of the Vaughan Williams entry in Oxford Bibliographies Online, and is a contributor to the second edition of the New Grove Dictionary of American Music.
-He is co-editor, with Christopher Scheer, of a forthcoming collection of essays on the sea and the British musical imagination (to be published by Boydell Press), and is writing a monograph on English pastoral music of the early twentieth century.
+He is a contributing co-editor for two essay collections: Blackness in Opera with Naomi André and Karen M. Bryan (University of Illinois Press, 2012), and The Sea in the British Musical Imagination, with Christopher Scheer (The Boydell Press, 2015), and contributed a chapter on Vaughan Williams's dramatic works to the Cambridge Companion to Ralph Vaughan Williams (Cambridge University Press, 2013).
+His articles and reviews have been published in the Journal of the Royal Musical Association, The Musical Quarterly, The Musical Times, Musik-Konzepte, The Journal of Musicological Research, Music and Letters, and Nineteenth-Century Music Review, and he has presented his research at conferences throughout North America and Europe.
+Dr. Saylor is also the author of the Vaughan Williams entry in Oxford Bibliographies Online and a contributor to the second edition of the New Grove Dictionary of American Music (Oxford University Press, 2013).
+He is currently writing a monograph on English pastoral music of the early twentieth century.

 Dr. Saylor has received several grants and awards, including the 2004 Outstanding Teacher of the Year award from Drake's College of Arts and Sciences.
 His other areas of interest include pastoralism, historiography, intersections of music and politics, and shape-note hymnody.